 Is a Win-Win

 I want two things for you.
 I want you to create amazing products that your customers feel a need to purchase and I want you to make money.
 It’s easy to do one or the other, but it takes planning and finesse to do both.
-Again, I’m going to preach profit optimized patterns to you – buy, design, or curate product patterns that are meant to bring you an income.
+Again, I’m going to preach profit-optimized patterns to you.
+Buy, design, or curate product patterns that are meant to bring you an income.
 Use a pricing strategy worksheet to determine whether or not a product will fit into your line based on the profit margin and then use it or toss it accordingly.
-We want your sales to benefit both your customer and your bottom line.
+We want your sales to benefit both your customers and your bottom line.

 Your product line is, at its very core, the face of your business.
 When you allow the line to tell your brand’s story, you forge an alliance with your target customer by showing her that you see her, you understand her pain points and you are the one to come to when she wants to purchase a product she can be proud of.